Teens at the Redeemer

 Middle School Youth Group is a space to encourage pre-teens and teens to be vulnerable in community, learn about their faith, ask questions, and have fun.

-This group meets every Sunday and is led by Lay Minister Barrie Rose Bliss.
-We gather at 5pm in the Saint Francis Garden.
-The night will consist of dinner, check-in, prayer, lesson, and activity.
-We end at 6:15pm.
-The program is a little different each year, depending on the interests of the group, and it is designed thoughtfully and intentionally by Ms. Bliss and her co-teacher, Katherine Roer.
+This group meets every Sunday and is led by Lay Minister Kayla Robbins.
+We gather at 5pm in Undercroft.
+The night consists of dinner, check-in, prayer, lesson, and activity.
+We end at 6:30pm.
+The program is a little different each year, depending on the interests of the group, and it is designed thoughtfully and intentionally by Ms. Robbins and her co-teacher, Barrie Bliss.

 Confirmation Class (8th grade)